How Many American Lives Is The Second Amendment Worth?

 Not as long as upholding the Second Amendment is more important than protecting the lives of innocent Americans.

-President-elect Donald Trump speaks to the media at Trump Tower January 9, 2017 in New York.
-(TIMOTHY A. CLARY/AFP/Getty Images)
+President-elect Donald Trump speaks to the media at Trump Tower on Jan.
+9 in New York.
+(Photo: Timothy A. Clary/AFP/Getty Images)

 How can you call yourself pro-life when you believe the rights of an unborn fetus are more important than the rights of five and six year olds in school, shoppers in malls, Batman fans in a movie theatre and now travelers at an airport in Florida?